bekk/bekk-christmas/post/java/garbage-collectors.md

 <img class="dark-theme-image" src="https://github.com/nutgaard/gc-illu/raw/master/img/heap-dark.png" alt="The anatomy of the heap (eden, survivor, and tenured space)."/>
 </p>

-Eden space is the part where newly created objects are places, so whenever you create an `new` object it is places in eden space.
+Eden space is the part where newly created objects are placed, so whenever you create a `new` object it is placed in eden space.
 Objects in eden space that survive a garbage collection are moved to the survivor space.
 And if the object survives in survivor space long enough to exceed a threshold (ex. survived 8 garbage collections) it is promoted to tenured space.

 This process of promoting objects through different spaces is known as generational -or ephemeral garbage collection, and is based on the hypothesis that most objects are likely to be short lived.
 It also is the reason why we talk about minor and major garbage collection.
 Typically minor GC works on the young space, which is the combination of eden space and survivor space.
 While major GC does its work in the tenured space.

-## Phases in a GC cycles
+## Phases in a GC cycle
-After this short introduction to Java's memory model it is time to take a closer look at what is going during a GC cycle.
+After this short introduction to Java's memory model it is time to take a closer look at what is going on during a GC cycle.

 ### Marking
 In any GC algorithm the first thing that needs to happen is the **marking** phase.
 During this phase the algorithm looks at the heap space in question and tries to figure out which objects it can remove.